Dominic Preziosi, Editor

 Jo McGowan, Contributing Writer

 Jo McGowan writes from Dehradun, India where she has lived since 1981.
 In addition to Commonweal, her work has appeared in Newsweek, the Guardian, National Catholic Reporter, U.S. Catholic, the Human Life Review, and all the major dailies in India.
-She is co-founder and Executive Director of the Latika Roy Foundation, a non-profit for disabled children.
-She and her husband Ravi have three children and two grands. @JoChopra
+She is co-founder and executive director of the Latika, a non-profit in India for disabled children.
+She and her husband Ravi have three children (though Moy Moy is not longer physically with us) and three grands. @JoChopra

 Paul Moses, Contributing Writer

-Paul Moses is the author of The Saint and the Sultan: The Crusades, Islam and Francis of Assisi's Mission of Peace (Doubleday, 2009) and An Unlikely Union: The Love-Hate Story of New York Irish and Italians (NYU Press, 2015). @PaulBMoses
+Paul Moses, professor emeritus of journalism at Brooklyn College, is the author of The Saint and the Sultan: The Crusades, Islam and Francis of Assisi's Mission of Peace (Doubleday, 2009) and, most recently, The Italian Squad: The True Story of the Immigrant Cops Who Fought the Rise of the Mafia (NYU Press, 2023). @PaulBMoses

 Santiago Ramos,